OmerTariq-KAIST/DeepILS/README.md

 ## DeepILS: Towards Accurate Domain Invariant AIoT-enabled Inertial Localization System

-This is the Pytorch implementation
+This is the Pytorch implementation of DeepILS Model.

-A novel Neural Network called DeepILS is proposed for AIoT enabled Inertial Positioning to use IMU data and performs pedestrian inertial navigation.
+DeepILS is a lightweight model that uses only IMU data and performs pedestrian inertial navigation on the edge.

 # Architectures